thlorenz/dog/README.md

 Assume we have a post named mypost.
 Inside `./mypost` we created a `snippets` folder into which we copied `myscript.js`.

 We can now include that in `./mypost/post.md` via `{{ snippet: myscript.js }}`.

+## Dog Provider

+The dog provider assists you in serving your blog from a website.

+It offers a number of functions to that purpose.
+Althoug all of them are explained here, you most likely will only need the first four.

+The below explanations assume that you required dog in your module via `var dog = require('dog');`.

+### provideFrom

+`dog.provider.provideFrom(fullPathToBlog)`

+Call this before using any of the other provider functions to tell the provider in which directory your blog lives (i.e., where the `blog.json` file is found).

 ## Examples